esttorhe/-30DaysTo5MinutePlankChallenge/README.md

 _Image from here: http://www.therightfits.com/2014/01/fit-challenge-30-days-of-planks-and-a-weekly-recap/_

 ## Progress
-Whoever explained the challenge to me did it wrong and told me you start at - instead of 20s so bear with me; is not a typo.
+Whoever explained the challenge to me did it wrong and told me that you were supposed you start at *30s* instead of *20s* so bear with me; is not a typo.

 | *Days* | *My time* | *Challenge time* |
 |:------:|:---------:|:----------------:|